 So a headless CMS is nothing like the traditional CMS you have become familiar with, but it does make it much easier to deliver the same content to the fragmentary world of digital experiences.
 The latter point, of course, opens for you saving time and effort.

 Web editors and marketers no longer need to work with design as in building landing pages and content blocks.
 Instead, you can focus even more on the content itself—and make it the best you possibly can.
 No more struggling with design elements or page setup, it’s only the content that matters for you now.

 Developers will be responsible to present the content in one way or another.
 For instance, in a native app, your content will be presented as a title and a text fragment, while on a website the same piece of content will feature all the titles and paragraphs.

+We have talked about one content, multiple channels already—but this point needs to be hammered in.
 It should be fairly obvious by now, but headless takes into account that not every channel is a website.
 Not every channel has ample space for beautifully rendered images or a smart, multi-column layout.

 Mobile apps, smartwatches, and wristbands are unmistakable examples of smaller screen sizes—and in the latter case, hardly a screen at all.
 But with headless, you can have them covered.

 Headless even takes into account the other side of the scale: jumbotrons and digital signage larger than life.
 Videos, images, headings, or other interactive elements can be sent to a giant surface like these, while the body text—not having a natural place in such an environment—can snuggle up to smaller formats.

 Being aware of new digital touchpoints in your customer journey can enable your marketing department to completely rethink their marketing efforts—to be smarter and make use of hitherto unused channels to drive new business.